 Curtis’ cavalry continued to press south and skirmished with Price’s rearguard on February 15 at Flat Creek, and on February 16 at Cross Timber Hollow, before Price crossed into Arkansas.

-February 17, 1862: Battle of Dunagin’s Farm (aka Action at Sugar Creek, Action at Little Sugar Creek)
+February 17, 1862 — The Battle of Dunagin’s Farm (also known as Action at Sugar Creek, Action at Little Sugar Creek)

 Shortly after the Missourians entered Arkansas on February 16, soldiers from the Army of Arkansas, commanded by Colonel Louis Hebert, reinforced them.
 The next morning, Price and Hebert agreed that Hebert’s men would serve as a rearguard to cover Price’s retreat to Cross Hollows, where McCulloch’s Army of Arkansas was in winter quarters.